solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 ```

 Note that the discovered upstream also has this label: `discovered_by: kubernetesplugin`.
 This is an easy way
-to determine that the upstream was created by Gloo discovery.
+to determine that the upstream was created by Gloo Edge discovery.

 ## Create a route to this service